Frequently Asked Questions

 A compiled list of some of our more commonly asked questions

 Origin Coffee is proud to offer three delicious roasts to suit most coffee tastes.
 Our Medium Roast is a general roast that is perfect for anytime of the day or night.
-The Light/Dark Roast is very popular and ideal as your morning wake-up coffee or to be enjoyed with friends after a relaxing evening meal.
-The Medium/Dark Roast is boasts ‘Italian’ characteristics and popular for use in expresso machines.
-For further information on each of our blends, including our Chocolate-Coated Coffee Beans, please visit our Coffee Shop.
+The Medium/Dark Roast boasts ‘Italian’ characteristics and popular for use in espresso machines and is by far our most popular offering.
+The Dark Roast is our Full City offering and has a full body character and a strong finish, Our dark roast is extremely suited to espresso machines and re-usable coffee pods.
+All of our coffee can be enjoyed alongside our Chocolate-Coated Coffee Beans, please visit our Coffee Shop.

 We recommend you order no more than 1 month’s supply of coffee beans at a time, however if the beans are ground then only a two weeks supply should be ordered at any one time.